And it’s simple: this light is far better.

 Personally, the misleading marketing really bothers me.
 But if you can get past that, you’ll be rewarded.

-The Phlizon COB Series 2000w LED grow light (and its 1000w little brother and 3000w big brother) beat any similarly priced light.
+The Phlizon COB Series 2000w LED grow light (and its 1000w and 1500w little brothers and 2500w and 3000w big brothers) beat any similarly priced light.
 They also beat many more expensive lights.
 That’s why they earn a Grow Light Info rating of 4.8 out of 5.